Bridging Loans: What They Are & How To Get One

 • Selling the land post-development:

-If you’re using the funds to develop the plot you could potentially sell it at a profit and use the funds to pay off the loan.
+If you use the funds to develop the plot, you could potentially sell it at a profit and use the proceeds to pay off the loan.

 • A self-build mortgage:

-If you’re planning to build or oversee the construction of a residential property on the land (one you plan to live in afterwards), you can refinance the bridge loan over to a self-build mortgage to pay off the debt.
+If you plan to build or oversee the construction of a residential property on the land (one you plan to live in afterwards), you can refinance the bridge loan to a self-build mortgage to pay off the debt.

 • Development finance: